microsoft/azure-health-data-services-toolkit/samples/BlobChannel/README.md

 ## Setup your environment

-This sample needs can be configured with varibles mentioned below to start.
+This sample can be configured with variables mentioned below to start.
 You can configure this either in Visual Studio or by using the command line.

 ### Command Line